learning-zone/java-basics/README.md

 Garbage collection works on **Mark** and **Sweep** algorithm.
 In Mark phase it detects all the unreachable objects and Sweep phase it reclaim the heap space used by the garbage objects and make the space available again to the program.

-There are methods like <code>System.gc()</code> and <code>Runtime.gc()</code> which is used to send request of Garbage collection to JVM but it’s not guaranteed that garbage collection will happen.
+There are methods like <code>System.gc()</code> and <code>Runtime.gc()</code> which is used to send request of Garbage collection to JVM but it\'s not guaranteed that garbage collection will happen.
 If there is no memory space for creating a new object in Heap Java Virtual Machine throws <code>OutOfMemoryError</code> or <code>java.lang.OutOfMemoryError</code> heap space

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>